redleafnew/zotero-updateifs/README.md

 2. Get journal abbreviation using name of the journal from `Justscience` (<http://sci.justscience.cn/>), set as `Journal Abbr` (Use `Tools`-`Update IFs Preferences...` to set the options).

 3. Remove `Extra` field content (`Tools`-`Clean Extra Field...`).

+4. Bold, asterisk, remove bold, remove asterisk for author name (Please input author name and check Bold and/or Asterisk using Tools-Update IFs Preferences-Author Process Setting before); show the profile and data directory (Use `Tools`-`Toolbox`)

 # Installation
 Download xpi from <https://github.com/redleafnew/zotero-updateifs/releases>, and click Tools-Addons-Install Add-on From File in Zotero or JurisM to install the extension.